Are you wondering about field sobriety tests in Arizona? Have you consulted an experienced Scottsdale DUI lawyer?

 Scottsdale police officers may also ask that suspected drunk drivers undergo a breathalyzer test to determine what the driver’s blood-alcohol content (BAC) is.
 It is essential that all drivers are aware that they do have constitutional rights that are sometimes violated during a traffic stop; however, there is no constitutional right to refuse a breathalyzer test.
 Individuals who get behind the wheel impliedly consent to having their BAC tested if they are suspected of drunk driving.
 If a police officer does violate your constitutional rights in any way during a field sobriety test or traffic stop, there may be grounds for dismissal of your DUI charge.

-Contact the Scottsdale DUI Defense Attorneys of AZ Criminal Defense Group, PLLC Today
+Contact the Scottsdale DUI Defense Attorneys of My AZ Legal Team, PLLC Today